Want to make a matcha latte granita? Make a matcha green tea latte and freeze it! This is next level matcha goodness.

-This recipe was a quick one to figure out — make a matcha latte then freeze it.
-If you want to sweeten the deal, top it off with a little bit of condensed milk.
+This recipe is a quick one to figure out — make a matcha latte then freeze it.
+I sweetened the deal by topping it off with a little bit of condensed milk.

-If you want it to freeze quicker, get a bigger baking dish so the liquid isn’t more than an inch deep.
+To freeze the granita quicker and to make the scraping of the granita easier, get a bigger baking dish so the liquid isn’t more than an inch deep.
 (I used a smaller baking dish since I didn’t have room in my freezer for a bigger one.)